OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 ## Microsoft Teams AI library

-The [Teams AI library](/microsoftteams/platform/bots/how-to/teams-conversational-ai/teams-conversation-ai-overview) is a Teams-centric interface for integrating GPT-based language models and user intent engines.
+The [Teams AI library](/microsoftteams/platform/teams-ai-library/welcome) is a Teams-centric interface for integrating GPT-based language models and user intent engines.
 It simplifies the development process by reducing the need to write and maintain complex conversational bot logic.
 You can leverage prebuilt, reusable code snippets that allow you to quickly build intelligent apps.
 This capabilities-driven approach allows you to focus on business logic rather than learning the intricacies of Microsoft Teams conversational frameworks.

+> [!IMPORTANT]
+> Teams AI library v1 is deprecated.
+We recommend that you upgrade your agents to use the updated [Teams AI library](/microsoftteams/platform/teams-ai-library/welcome).
+Teams AI library is now generally available for JavaScript and C#, supports Python in developer preview.
+It provides a simplified SDK, support for Model Context Protocol (MCP), Agent-to-Agent communication (A2A), and streamlined tools to enable developers to build intelligent agents for Teams.

 You can leverage Teams AI library to: